TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

 ## Comments

 Comments are essential to build a codebase that others can understand.
-Doxygen is our documentation generator tool, so write your source code comments in the correct format to produce standardized output.
+[Doxygen](https://www.doxygen.nl) is our documentation generator tool.
+Write your source code documentation accordingly in the correct format to produce standardized output.

 - Comments must be written in complete sentences.
 - Comments must be up to date.
 For code changes, update your comments to match the current code function.
 - Write code comments in English.
-- Use `#` and a single space as start for a single line comment.
+- Use `# ` (one hash symbol followed by a single space) as start for a single line comment.
-- Use `##` and a single space for class variables to tell Doxygen to parse this area.
-- Inline comments should be used sparingly.
+    Such inline comments should be used sparingly.
+- Use `## ` (two hash symbols followed by a single space) before variables that should be documented by Doxygen.
 - Conventions for good documentation strings are defined at the [Doxygen](https://www.doxygen.nl/manual/docblocks.html) page.
-- Define the correct documentation for doxygen (use `r""" <Documentation here> """` for docstrings to prevent warnings by Python 3.12+)
+- Use raw docstrings `r""" <Documentation here> """` to prevent warnings by Python 3.12+)
 - Use the backslash `\` instead of the `@` symbol for doxygen special commands (e.g., `\param`, `\return`)

 ```python